Bradfield/algos/linear-data-structures/implementing-an-unordered-list.md

 Since 17 is in the list, the traversal process needs to move only to the node containing 17.
 At that point, the variable `found` is set to `True` and the `while` condition will fail, leading to the return value seen above.
-This process can be seen in Figure 10 &lt;fig\_searchpic&gt;.
+This process can be seen in Figure 10.

 ![Figure 10: Successful Search for the Value 17](Figures/search.png)